 Width of exits

 Minimum exit width dimensions are figured by multiplying the occupant load by the figures below.
-Note that the dimension calculated cannot be less than minimum widths specified elsewhere in the code, like the 44-inch minimum corridor width.
+Note that the dimensions calculated cannot be less than the minimum widths specified elsewhere in the code, as the 44-inch minimum corridor width.

 - 0.3 per occupant in stairways